rccreswell/SABS_project/Example/Readme.md

+# About data.csv files

+The data file should be loaded as a .csv file.

 # This is an example of how to use the simulation and inference tools included in this package.

 ##  Importing the necessary libraries: